fl0wo/wallet-simulator/README.md

 # Wallet Simulator

-A ZERO-dependency class to simulate a cryptocurrency wallet in Node.js
+A class to simulate a cryptocurrency wallet in Node.js

+Can Integrate with CCTX to Import/Export information from real world crypto exchanges.

 ## Installation
 ```